-Since March 2018, when I retired from 40 years in the Civil Service, I’ve not looked back as I’ve rekindled my passion with photography.
+Since March 2018, when I retired from 40 years in the Civil Service, I’ve not looked back as I’ve rekindled my passion for photography.

-My intention was to visit the ends of every Transport for London line and document the things I saw, and write about the things I discovered and the people I met.
+My intention was to visit the ends of every Transport for London line and document the things I saw and write about the things I discovered and the people I met.
 And hence why I created the ‘endoftheline’ blog.
-I fulfilled this ambition in March 2020 and I’m now writing a book about my memories.
-Without realising, I have become a London street photographer, a weekly blogger, and a daily social media contributor.
+I fulfilled this ambition in March 2020 and although travelling during the Covid pandemic was difficult, I did manage to get out a little.

 But I’ve not stopped, as my love for street photography and exploring London continues.
 I have started a new ‘endoftheline’ travel series – this time to the ends of the Network Rail stations within the London travel zones.

 However, travelling restrictions during 2020 and 2021 have made it difficult, although I have made a start, and I’m progressing well.
 Why not subscribe to my newsletter for regular updates?

 I hope you enjoy what you see and read here.

 Born and bred in Aberystwyth in 1956.
 I’m a passionate Welshman and Liverpool FC supporter, a husband, father and a grandfather.
 All of which brings me joy in many different ways.